Call4Cloud | MMP-C | Autopilot | Device Preparation

 During the “Preparing” ESP phase the “Policy Providers” need to be installed.
 Those Policy Providers are required for the ESP to know which policies and Win32 Apps it needs to track.

-After the Intune Management Extension is installed it will communicate with Intune which apps need to be installed.
-When IME received the list of apps that are required to be installed it will tell the ESP it’s ready!
-Now it’s ready the ESP could proceed to the “Device Setup” phase.
+After the Intune Management Extension is installed, it will communicate with Intune which apps need to be installed.
+When IME receives the list of apps that need to be installed, it will tell the ESP it’s ready!
+Now that it’s ready, the ESP can proceed to the “Device Setup” phase.

-Please Note: Even before the ESP proceeds to the Device Setup, the IME is already installing some of your MSI apps like the Office 365 Apps even while it’s still in the “Preparing” phase.
-Because when the IME is installed it will just start performing its job!
+Please Note: Even before the ESP proceeds to the Device Setup, the IME is already installing some of your MSI apps, like the Office 365 Apps, while it’s still in the “Preparing” phase.
+When the IME is installed, it will just start performing its job!

 To give a small summary in chronicle order